||1.Adopted and promulgated by Ministerial Order No. 09920016200, BSMI, MOEA on 11 October 2010.

 themselves.
 The identification number is composed of the letter "Q" and the monitoring inspection

-of the same origin, the same manufacturing site or brand, and the same types have passed
+applies for inspection for products of the same origin, the same production premise or brand, and

-(b)When the bulk cement which has passed the inspection is repackaged into small units, the
+(b)When the bulk cement, which has passed inspection, is repackaged into small units, the

 obligatory inspection applicants shall apply for re-inspection.
 For re-inspection applications that are

-accompanied by the factory or import monitoring inspection certificate and proof of delivery for the
+accompanied by the ex-factory or import monitoring inspection certificate and proof of delivery, the

 b.Management-system-based monitoring inspection:

-(a)For cement manufactured and sold in Taiwan: A production premise shall perform inspection to
+(a)Domestically-manufactured cement to be sold in Taiwan: A production premise shall perform

-its cement and issue, by countersigning, the monitoring inspection certificate if compliance is
+inspection of its cement and issue, by countersigning, the monitoring inspection certificate if

-the obligatory inspection applicant shall submit a copy of the registration certificate of the
+(b)For imported cement: the obligatory inspection applicant shall submit a copy of the registration

-production premise under management-system-based monitoring inspection and the original
+certificate of the production premise under management-system-based monitoring inspection and

-(c)Production premises registered under management-system-based monitoring inspection must
+(c)Production premises registered under management-system-based monitoring inspection are

-content.
-The BSMI may examine or conduct sampling inspection when it is deemed necessary.
+inspection records.
+The BSMI may examine or conduct sampling inspection when it is deemed

 (4)Principles for the delivery of samples and confirming the content of the additives: